RobelAredo/starter-movie-front-end/README.md

 # WeLoveMovies Frontend Application

 This is the Front End Application for the WeLoveMovies project.
-Follow the instructions below.
+Check it out here: https://welovemovies-frontendserver.herokuapp.com/

 ## Installation